paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 We only ever care about disputes for candidates that have been included on at least some chain (became available).
-This is because the availability system was designed for precisely that: Only with inclusiong (availability) we have guarantees about the candidate to actually be available.
+This is because the availability system was designed for precisely that: Only with inclusion (availability) we have guarantees about the candidate to actually be available.
 Because only then we have guarantees that malicious backers can be reliably checked and slashed.
 The system was also designed for non included candidates to not pose any threat to